Dividing a Business in a Missouri Divorce: What You Need to Know

 What Spouses of Business Owners Should Know

-If your spouse owns a business, you may be entitled to a portion of its value—especially if:
+If your spouse owns a business, you may still have a valid claim to part of its value.
+You may be entitled to a share if:

 You contributed to the business directly or indirectly